 Donovan Cheah is co-founder and partner of Malaysian boutique law firm Donovan & Ho.
 In this interview with Asia Law Portal, he explains the challenges he faces in building and managing a law firm.
 While at the same time providing client-centric legal services.

 A widely recognized practitioner in Malaysian employment and dispute resolution legal services, Donovan also details the vital importance a strong social media presence has played in the growth of the firm.

 What is the story of the founding and growth of Donovan & Ho?

 My partner Shawn and I founded Donovan & Ho in 2014.
 Before starting the firm, I had a diverse career path, starting in private practice at an international law firm.
 I then moved in-house, covering legal services for a client across South East Asia, Australia and New Zealand.

-I (strangely) missed private practice and saw an opportunity to start a firm with Shawn, who was then already running his own sole proprietorship and seeking growth.
+I (strangely) missed private practice and saw an opportunity to start a firm with Shawn.
+He was then already running his own sole proprietorship and seeking growth.
 With aligned values and priorities, and perfect timing, starting Donovan & Ho was an easy decision.

 Tell us more about how the firm helps clients.

 The firm is dedicated to providing clear, concise, and helpful legal support.

 From my days in-house, I understand how frustrating it can be to receive “legal advice” that is 100% legal but 0% advice.
 Many legal service providers struggle with finding a balance between the technicalities of the law and the practicality of their advice; this is something that we are always conscious of when we deliver our services.